Writing for My Military OneSource

 - Do not exceed 75 characters for benefit names.

-- Make benefit names clear and informative.
-For example, name the MWR Digital Library benefit “Kanopy Library of Films & Documentaries” instead of “Kanopy.”
+- Make benefits and database names clear and informative.
+For example, name the DOD MWR Libraries database “Kanopy Library of Films & Documentaries” instead of “Kanopy.”

 - Do not exceed 130 characters for the short description of benefits.
 Text must be limited to three lines in the app.
 Do not repeat the benefit name in the short description; the short description content displays right under the name in the app.